Updated May 26, 2023

-- The log window of the SAS tool displays all the errors and warnings clearly so that it can be corrected on the go.
+- The log window of the SAS tool displays all the errors and warnings clearly so that they can be corrected on the go.

 3. Large Database Management Ability

-- SAS has extensive capability in managing large databases more easily and more effectively.
+- SAS has extensive capability in managing large databases more easily and effectively.

-- Right choices can be made by adding new and managing enormous data volumes.
+- One can make the right choices by adding and managing enormous data volumes.

 4. High Data Security

-- SAS is one of the major business analytics tools used by most of the enterprises in the market today.
+- SAS is a major business analytics tool used by most enterprises in the market today.

 - SAS provides high levels of security for the company’s data.

-- Manipulation of data is impossible with the data security provided by the SAS tool.
+- Data manipulation is impossible with the data security provided by the SAS tool.

 - This is the main reason for the wide popularity of SAS in the business world.

-- SAS is professionally favored over so many other analytical languages including R programming language.
+- SAS is professionally favored over other analytical languages, including R programming language.

 - The popularity of R is also because it’s an open-source tool.
-And because of which the data security cannot be guaranteed in R.
+And because of this, data security cannot be guaranteed in R.

 5. Proper Customer Care Services

-- It can be regarded as an absolute organization for analyzing SAS with immense customer support.
+- SAS can be regarded as an exceptional organization for analyzing data, supported by a robust customer support system.

-- SAS can only be altered by the SAS organization as it is not an open-source tool.
+- The SAS organization can only alter SAS as it is not an open-source tool.